MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ne-acxstreams-acx_stream_state.md

 ### -field AcxStreamStateMaximum

 Describes the Acx Stream State Maximum.
 This value is used for internal validation.
-(TBD???)

 ## -remarks